 If you’re a food label reading pro, then you’re probably used to scanning the backs of tins and packets, looking for the ingredients you want to consume, and more importantly, those that you don’t.

-The same goes for our skin care.
-Many of us devour the information listed on tubes, bottles and tubs, looking for the right, wrong, or very wrong (parabens, phthalates and mineral oil, we’re looking condescendingly at you) skin care ingredients.
+The same goes for our skincare.
+Many of us devour the information listed on tubes, bottles and tubs, looking for the right, wrong, or very wrong (parabens, phthalates and mineral oil, we’re looking condescendingly at you) skincare ingredients.

-According to a Cosmetic Ingredient Review conducted in 2014, glycerin is the third most common ingredient in skin care products.
+According to a Cosmetic Ingredient Review conducted in 2014, glycerin is the third most common ingredient in skincare products.
 Perhaps unsurprisingly, water is first and fragrance is second.
 You may also see glycerin listed in ingredients lists as glycerine or glycerol.

-What is glycerin?
+What is Glycerin in Skincare?

 Glycerin is an odourless, colourless liquid that is found in animal fats and plant derived oils.
 It can be derived from animals or plants and it can also be manufactured synthetically (that is, it can be man made as well as naturally derived).

 For this reason, it’s used as both a sweetening agent and a thickening agent in some types of foods, in particular, baked goods.

-But here we’re interested in the uses of glycerin in skin care products.
+But here we’re interested in the uses of glycerin in skincare products.

-What are the benefits of glycerin for the skin?
+What Are the Benefits of Glycerin for the Skin?

+Is glycerin good for your skin?
+You bet it is!
 Glycerin has the ability to help prevent dryness in the skin, as well as help prevent scaling and irritation from the environment and whatever the weather throws at our skin.

-It’s used to hydrate the skin.
+The benefits of glycerin are all down to its ability to hydrate the skin.
 This is due to its humectant properties.
 A humectant is a hydrating agent that helps to keep the skin from dehydrating by drawing water from the nearby atmosphere and holding it in the skin.

 This means that humectants, including glycerin, attract water molecules from the air and donate them to the skin cells to keep them hydrated.
 This is different to other moisturising agents such as squalane, which is an emollient.
 An emollient works by trapping water molecules between the skin cells to keep the skin hydrated and smooth.

-In fact, we use glycerin and squalane in our products.
-This is because humectants such as glycerin can also choose to draw water from deeper within the skin, if the air is particularly dry.
+In fact, we use both glycerin and squalane in our products.
+This is because humectants such as glycerin can also choose to draw water from deeper within the skin if the air is particularly dry.
 This will still hydrate the upper layers, but can leave the lower layers of skin dry and dehydrated.

-Studies back up the ability of glycerin to moisturise the skin, too.
-One, back in 2008, found that glycerin can hydrate the stratum corneum, which is the scientific name for the outer layers of skin.
+Studies back up the ability of Glycerin to moisturise the skin, too.
+One, back in 2008, found that Glycerin can hydrate the stratum corneum, which is the scientific name for the outer layers of skin.

 It can also improve the natural barrier function of the skin helping to provide a barrier against irritants.
-What’s more, this study found that glycerin can also help to speed up wound healing.
+What’s more, this study found that Glycerin can also help to speed up wound healing.

-Another study, this time in 2016, concluded that “glycerin is the most effective humectant”.
+Another study, this time in 2016, concluded that “Glycerin is the most effective humectant”.
 This was when it was tested against other moisturising humectants including alpha hydroxy acids (AHAs) and hyaluronic acid.

-Since it can draw moisture from the deeper layers of skin, it’s not recommended that you ever use glycerin in neat concentrations directly on the skin.
+Since it can draw moisture from the deeper layers of skin, it’s not recommended that you ever use Glycerin in neat concentrations directly on the skin.
 This will cause dehydration within the lower layers of the skin.